 This prospectus provides you with a general description of the securities offered by us or any selling securityholder.
 Each time we or any selling securityholder sell securities, we will provide a prospectus supplement that will contain specific information about the terms of that offering.
 We may also authorize one or more free writing prospectuses to be provided to you that may contain material information about the terms of that offering.
-The prospectus supplement and any related free writing prospectus that we may authorize to be provided to you may also add to, update or change information contained in the prospectus or in any documents that we have incorporated by reference into this prospectus, and, accordingly, to the extent inconsistent, information in this prospectus is supplement or the related free writing prospectus.
+The prospectus supplement and any related free writing prospectus that we may authorize to be provided to you may also add to, update or change information contained in the prospectus or in any documents that we have incorporated by reference into this prospectus, and, accordingly, to the extent inconsistent, information in this prospectus is superseded by the information in the prospectus supplement or the related free writing prospectus.

 You should only rely on the information contained or incorporated by reference in this prospectus and any prospectus supplement or any related free writing prospectus.
 We have not authorized any other person to provide you with different information.
+We take no responsibility for, and can provide no assurance as to the reliability of, any information that others may give you.
 You should read the entire prospectus and any prospectus supplement and any related issuer free writing prospectus, as well as the documents incorporated by reference into this prospectus or any prospectus supplement, before making an investment decision.
-The prospectus and the accompanying prospectus supplement, if any, do not constitute an offer to sell or the solicitation of an offer to buy any securities other than the registered securities to which they relate, nor do this prospectus and any accompanying prospectus supplement constitute an offer to sell or the solicitation in such jurisdiction.
-You should assume that the information in this prospectus or any prospectus or solicitation in such jurisdiction.
+The prospectus and the accompanying prospectus supplement, if any, do not constitute an offer to sell or the solicitation of an offer to buy any securities other than the registered securities to which they relate, nor do this prospectus and any accompanying prospectus supplement constitute an offer to sell or the solicitation of an offer to buy securities in any jurisdiction to any person to whom it is unlawful to make such offer or solicitation in such jurisdiction.
 You should assume that the information in this prospectus or any prospectus supplement is accurate only as of the date on the front of the document and that any information we have incorporated by reference is accurate only as of the date of the document incorporated by reference, regardless of the time of delivery of this prospectus or any sale of a security.
-We do not imply or represent by delivering this prospectus or that the information in this prospectus is correct as any time after such date.
-In this prospectus, unless the context indicates otherwise, the terms "company," "we," "us," and "our" refer to Sarepta Therapeutics, Inc., and its subsidiaries.
+We do not imply or represent by delivering this prospectus that Sarepta Therapeutics, Inc., or its business, financial condition or results of operations, are unchanged after the date on the front of this prospectus or that the information in this prospectus is correct as any time after such date.

+In this prospectus, unless the context otherwise requires, "Sarepta", the "Company", "we", "us", "our" and similar names refer to Sarepta Therapeutics, Inc. and its subsidiaries.